 Charge 4.
 Would the current state drought plan have been effective during the 2016-2017 drought?

 The DWG determined that the most effective way to understand and address the charges noted above was to review the work of the state Interagency Drought Workgroup (IDW) during the 2016-2017 drought.
-The IDW is charged by the Water Planning Council with monitoring drought conditions and taking action consistent with the State Drought Plan.
+The IDW is responsible for actively monitoring drought conditions and recommending drought declarations and mitigation actions to the Office of the Governor and state agency commissioners, under the authority of the WPC in accordance with the State Drought Plan.
 The IDW consists of representatives of the following state agencies: Department of Public Health (DPH), Department of Energy and Environmental Protection (DEEP), Office of Policy and Management (OPM), Department of Agriculture, and the Department of Emergency Services and Public Protection.
+Technical assistance is provided by the United States Geological Survey, National Weather Service, and National Oceanic and Atmospheric Administration.

 DWG Process